The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Discussion

 \subsection{Collecting non-refactored instances via an heuristic}

+The identification of negative instances, i.e., code elements that did not undergo a refactoring operation, is an important theoretical problem that our research community should overcome.

-We used $k=50$ (i.e., 50 commits in a row without being refactored) as a constant to determine whether a class, its methods, and its variables should be considered an instance of a non-refactoring.
+We propose the use of code elements that did not undergo refactoring operations for $k$ commits in a row.
+In this particular paper, we chose $k=50$ (i.e., 50 commits in a row without being refactored) as a constant to determine whether a class, its methods, and its variables should be considered an instance of a non-refactoring.
 The number 50 was chosen after manual exploration in the dataset.

 To measure the influence of $k$ in our study, we re-executed our data collection procedure in the entire dataset (11,149 projects) with two different values for $k$:

 \begin{itemize} \item $k=25$.
 The half of the value used in the main experiment.
 A threshold of 25 means that we are less conservative when considering instances for the non-refactoring dataset.
 In this dataset, we have a total of 7,210,452 instances (at class, method, and variable levels).
 This represents an increase of 7.1 times when compared to the dataset in the main experiment.